2014 Irish Heritage & Dromoland Castle - 8 Days/7 Nights

 Relax on a half-day guided tour of Dublin, originally founded by Vikings over 1,000 years ago.
 See elegant Georgian townhouses and brightly-painted doors and cross the River Liffey to view the wide thoroughfare of O’Connell Street with the General Post Office.
 Pause to view the gaunt figures at the Famine Memorial before visiting Glasnevin Museum, Ireland’s national necropolis, which is a who’s who of modern Irish history as the final resting place of Daniel O’Connell, Michael Collins, Charles Stewart Parnell, Brendan Behan and other prominent people.
 The afternoon is free so that you may use your independent open-top bus tour voucher with a visit to Guinness or Jameson.
 Dine on your own this evening.

-Take a group transfer to nearby Shannon Airport where your tour concludes at either 7:30 am or 10:30 am to allow time to check in for your flight home.
+Transfer to nearby Shannon Airport where your tour concludes at either 7:30 am or 10:30 am to allow time to check in for your flight home.

 B: Breakfast; D: Dinner